9miao/CrossApp/README.md

 ####CrossApp beta 0.2.1 Update:

-#####1.Add container class
+#####1.Added container class
 Add CAVector, CADeque, CAList, CAMap and CAMultimap.

-#####2.Add controls
+#####2.Added controls
 Add control CACollectionView which is more complicated than CATableView, and its great function could meet many interfaces’ demands.

-#####3.Add adaptive corrected parameter
+#####3.Added adaptive corrected parameter
-Add adaptive corrected parameter and take iPhone4 as standard, and this parameter enables all other mobile devices’ displayed view physical size are same with iPhone4.
+Added adaptive corrected parameter and take iPhone4 as standard, and this parameter enables all other mobile devices’ displayed view physical size are same with iPhone4.

 #####4.Fixed bug
 Fixed bug that touch event’s memory leak.